awesome-release/terraform-demo/README.md

 - terraform - This container is the context for the runner.
 The terminal can be used to interact with Terraform and tear down the created AWS resources, among other things.
 - terraform-runner - This is the terraform script job.

-The terraform-runner instance will output the URL of the Gateway API in the logs:
+The terraform-runner instance will output the URL of the newly created Gateway API in the logs:

 ![terraform](./assets/terraform-output.png)